Built by a team of dedicated and skilled craftsmen in Spirit’s waterside base in Suffolk.

 Smooth, elegant lines and timeless looks incorporated with the latest in modern technology.

-Famed for elegant beauty combined with racing performance and structural integrity, Spirits can be seen competing in classic regattas and cruising in bays all around the world.
+Famed for timeless beauty combined with racing performance and structural integrity, Spirits can be seen competing in classic regattas and cruising in bays all around the world.
 Whether it’s day sailing, long distance blue water cruising, or performance racing, Spirit’s range of sail and power yachts offers ultimate flexibility.
 The possibility of a custom project also provides opportunity for innovation and creativity.